 This copyright protection also applies when you hire a photographer for an event.
 The photographer owns the copyright to the photograph and is able to decide how the image may be used.
 Usually, however, your photography contract allows you to print a certain amount of images regardless of who owns the copyright.
 Otherwise, you can purchase printing rights (or a license) from your photographer to avoid infringing on his or her copyright.

 Even if a copyright is not registered, and many are not, the photographer can sue you if you use his photograph without consent.
-However, according to Philadelphia Volunteer Lawyers for the Arts, if a copyright is registered a photographer can seek $150,000 in additional damages for each infringement of a registered copyright.
+However, according to the Legal Information Institute at Cornell Law School, if a copyright is registered a photographer can seek $150,000 in additional damages for each infringement of a registered copyright.

 A license is what you purchase when you pay for a photograph, or what you agree to when you download a free stock image.
 You are not purchasing the copyright or ownership of the photograph; rather, you are obtaining a license to use the photograph for a specific purpose.